Skip to main content

 Medical Myths and Misconceptions

-Why do so many unproven recommendations get incorporated into medical dogma?
+Why do so many unproven recommendations get incorporated into the medical arena?

 Put a jacket on so you don’t catch cold!